aws-samples/aws-privateca-certificate-deployment-automator/README.md

 This project uses the [cryptography](https://cryptography.io/en/latest/) library, which is licensed under the Apache License, Version 2.0 and the BSD 3-Clause License.
 The cryptography library and its licensing information can be found at its [PyPi page](https://pypi.org/project/cryptography/) and its [GitHub repository](https://github.com/pyca/cryptography).

-### AWS Lambda Layer

-The AWS Lambda Layer used in this project includes the cryptography library.
-This library retains its original licensing, which is the Apache License, Version 2.0 and the BSD 3-Clause License.
-Please see the respective licenses for more information.